finn-no/tech.finn.no/_drafts/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform.markdown

 ## product examples
 Let's look at a few examples from FINN.no and see how these things work in practice.

-First of all we know that Cassandra has a number of known strengths over its competitors, from dealing with large volumes of data and providing superior performance on both write and read performance, to time series data and data that benefits from time-to-live so to simplify database management.
+First of all we know that Cassandra has a number of known strengths over its competitors, from dealing with large volumes of data and providing superior performance on both write and read performance, to time series data and time-to-live data.

-But one of the areas that's not highlighted enough is that Cassandra's CQL schema sometimes provides a simpler schema over the SQL equivalent, something that's easier to work with and for programmers today something that uses more familiar constructs and fluent APIs.
+But one of the areas that's not highlighted enough is that Cassandra's CQL schema often provides a simpler schema over the SQL equivalent, something that's easier to work with and for programmers today something that uses more familiar constructs and fluent APIs.

 After all the whole point with your microservices platform is that you're writing smaller and smaller services, and those smaller services each come with their own private data models.
-As services and their schemas get simpler and as we move towards more de-normalisation of data across the platform we find that we don't need relationships and constraints and all the other complexities that the RDMS has to offer, and instead the constructs available to us in CQL are not just better suited and easier to work with but are also faster.
+As services and their schemas get smaller and simpler we find that we don't need relationships and constraints and all the other complexities that the RDMS has to offer, and instead the constructs available to us in CQL are actually superior, and faster.

 The first example is how we store the users search history.
 This shouldn't be a product that needs to be explained to anyone.
 The CQL schema to this is incredibly simple and it takes advantage of the combination between partition and clustering keys.
 And it operates fast, just make sure to apply the "CLUSTERING ORDER BY" or you'll be falling into a Cassandra anti-pattern where you'll be left reading tons of tombstones each read.

 Another example is fraud detection, and while fraud detection is typically a complicated bounded context at large, breaking it down you may find individual components using small simple isolated schemas.
 Here we have a CQL schema, much simpler than its relational SQL schema counterpart not only because is it time-series using the clustering key, but using Cassandra's collection type to store the scores of each of the rules calculated during the fraud detection's expert rules system.

-It shouldn't be of any surprise that Cassandra is going to hit the sweet spot for particular services in a polyglot persistence platform.
+So it shouldn't be of any surprise that Cassandra is going to hit the sweet spot for particular services in a number of different ways in any polyglot persistence platform.
 But bring it back to the bigger picture and we can look at how we can remove that magic unicorn we keep seeing in systems designs' overviews.

 ## brewer's theorem